metno/emep-ctm/User_Guide.md

 ### NO<sub>x</sub> depositions

 Areas with high NO deposition loads have greater soil-NO emissions.
-To include this in the model, a netCDF file where pre-calculated N-depositions are included.
+To include this in the model, a NetCDF file where pre-calculated N-depositions are included.
 The file made by the results from the EMEP/MSC-W model runs over a 5-year period.